 - aw/au/al as in straw, Autumn and walk

-I always include visual props, like a toy cow and a house for example, when we do vowel combinations.
+It is a good idea to include visual props, like a toy cow and a house for example, when learning about vowel combinations.
 Make up a silly story.
 “The cow wanted to go into the house but it got stuck.”
 Imagining the cow stuck inside the house will forever pair those two together because it is the same sound, just spelled differently.
-Stories seem to help with retention of otherwise abstract concepts, especially for children with learning disadvantages.
+Stories seem to help with the retention of otherwise abstract concepts, especially for children with learning disadvantages.

-You can preview(download for free) a few of the worksheets from my TpT store, or save when buying the bundle of 29 pages!
+You can preview(download for free) a few of the worksheets from my TpT store.
+Or, save when buying the bundle of 29 pages!
+Click on the image below to grab it now!